Contributing to PyOED#

 >> purpose (type <class 'str'>): 'Teaching how to create PyOED objects'

-this means that if one calls obj.configurations
+this means that if one calls obj.configurations property/attribute, the result would be

 PyOEDDummyObjectConfigs(debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', name='A PyOED Dummy Object', purpose='Teaching how to create PyOED objects')